oxxenix/intel-resource-drivers-for-kubernetes/doc/gpu/USAGE.md

 ## Health monitoring support

 Starting from v0.9.0 GPU DRA driver supports health monitoring with `-m` command-line parameter (disabled in default deployment configuration) through [xpu-smi](https://github.com/intel/xpumanager) library.
 When it deems GPU accelerator as unhealthy, `healthy` field for corresponding device in `ResourceSlice` is set as `false`.

 If `DRADeviceTaints` feature gate is enabled in the cluster, health category [DeviceTaint](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#device-taints-and-tolerations) will be added to the unhealthy device's entry in `ResourceSlice`.

-In K8s v1.33 [DeviceTaintRule](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#device-taints-and-tolerations) (requires enabling feature gate) concept was introduced that allows scheduler to handle ResourceSlice devices similarly to how K8s Node Taints and Tolerations allow.
-Cluster admins can create such DeviceTaintRule to prevent workloads being scheduled and / or executed on a particular GPU.
+This feature was first introduced in K8s v1.33, it allows scheduler to handle ResourceSlice devices similarly to how K8s Node Taints and Tolerations allow.
+Cluster admins can create standalone DeviceTaintRule to prevent workloads being scheduled and / or executed on a particular GPU.

 ## Known issues

-- In K8s v1.34.0 - v1.34.1 the kubelet might lose GRPC connection to a DRA driver after 30 minutes of inactivity.
+- In K8s v1.34.0 - v1.34.1 the kubelet might lose GRPC connection to a DRA driver after 30 minutes
+  of inactivity.
 To prevent this situation, enable `ResourceHealthStatus` feature-gate in Kubelet and api-server.
 - In K8s v1.34-0 - v1.34.1 the Device Taint Eviction Controller can evict a Pod with a DeviceTaintToleration immediately after successful scheduling.
 Solution is to upgrade the cluster to a newer K8s version.